sander-/blockchain/blockchain-development-kit/integrate/saas/dynamics/cds/Logic App Connector Sample - CDS.md

 Service (CDS) and the blockchain using Logic Apps and the Ethereum Blockchain Connector for Logic Apps.

-the Common Data Service (CDS) represents data as entities.
+The Common Data Service (CDS) represents data as entities.
 In this sample, you will use the built in Logic App connector for the Common Data Service (CDS).
 That connector exposes a trigger named “When a new record is created.”